Xia Vigor

-Xiamara “Xia” Sophia Bernardo Vigor (born 23 June 2009) is a British-Filipino actress.
+Xiamahra “Xia” Elyzabietth Sophia Bernardo Vigor (born 23 June 2009) is a British-Filipino actress.

 Biography

 She was the first grand winner of It's Showtime's segment "Mini Me 2" as mini Selena Gomez.
 She was the main co-host of It's Showtimes segment "Xia and Kuys" with co-hosts Vhong Navarro and Billy Crawford.
-She rose to fame after joining the first season of Your Face Sounds Familiar: Kids when she impersonated American singer-songwriter Taylor Swift, though her performance attracted controversy in the United Kingdom when host Piers Morgan criticised Rigor's performance for being sexualised, allegations of which Rigor's father denied.
-Rigor was also given an offer to portray American child actress Shirley Temple.
+She rose to fame after joining the first season of Your Face Sounds Familiar: Kids when she impersonated American singer-songwriter Taylor Swift, though her performance attracted controversy in the United Kingdom when host Piers Morgan criticised Vigor's performance for being sexualised, allegations of which Vigor's father denied.
+Vigor was also given an offer to portray American child actress Shirley Temple.